The Food Photography Fundamentals

 What will your camera settings be for the best exposure?

-Your camera settings play a big role in the food photography fundamentals.
+Your camera settings play a big role in the exposure of your images.
 No matter what camera you use, whether it’s a DSLR, mirrorless camera or an iPhone camera, being able to adjust the camera’s exposure settings is incredibly important to achieve the look you want.
 Your camera’s exposure is controlled by the aperture, shutter speed and ISO.

 DSLR & MIRRORLESS CAMERAS

-To adjust your DSLR or mirrorless camera settings, you have to set it to Manual Mode.
-I have a post that dives deeper into this below.
-My favorite part about this post is that it shares poorly exposed images and how to fix them.
-It’s definitely worth a read if you’re new to Manual Mode.
+To adjust your DSLR or mirrorless camera settings, you have to set your camera to Manual Mode.
+I have a post that dives deeper on this below.

 READ MORE ABOUT: HOW TO SHOOT IN MANUAL MODE